 Brough was the first point of entry into Cumbria when the Olympic Torch Relay visited the area on June 20th 2012.

 - Cumbria Hound and Terrier Show, Brough (mid June)

-- Brough Agricultural Show (third Saturday in August)
+- Brough Agricultural Show (August)

 - Eden Foodival - held over the August Bank Holiday on Alderson Garth Field, Brough, near Kirkby Stephen

 - Brough Farmers' Market is held on the third Saturday of each month in Brough Memorial Hall